Friedrich Wilhelm von Seydlitz: Battle of Rossbach

 On the morning of the Battle of Rossbach, Frederick passed over two senior generals and placed Seydlitz in command of the whole of the cavalry, much to those men's annoyance and to Seydlitz's satisfaction.
-At Rossbach, Seydlitz's coup d'œil and his understanding of the King's objectives led to battlefield success.
+At Rossbach, Seydlitz's coup d'œil and his understanding of the king's objectives led to battlefield success.
 After positioning the cavalry in two ranked lines, he watched the French army move for several minutes, while puffing on his pipe; his troopers never took their eyes off him.
 When he threw his pipe away, this was the signal they had waited for: the first line of massed squadrons surged forward, smashing the unprepared French in the flank.
-Typically, cavalry action in the mid-eighteenth century meant a single cavalry charge; the cavalry would spend the rest of the action pursuing fleeing troops.
+Typically, cavalry action in the mid-18th century meant a single cavalry charge; the cavalry would spend the rest of the action pursuing fleeing troops.
 At Rossbach, though, not content with this single attack, Seydlitz called his second formation of squadrons in another charge; he then withdrew all 38 squadrons into a copse, where they regrouped under cover of the trees.
-Without waiting for new orders from the King, Seydlitz deployed the Prussian cavalry a third time; this proved a critical factor in the battle.
+Without waiting for new orders from the king, Seydlitz deployed the Prussian cavalry a third time; this proved a critical factor in the battle.
 As trained, Seydlitz's squadrons charged headlong into the French columns: a massive wall of horses galloping flank to flank, their riders flashing swords and maneuvering at full speed.
 By the end of the battle, only seven infantry battalions of Frederick's army had fired a shot; the rest of the victory had been the work of Seydlitz's 38 squadrons and Karl Friedrich von Moller's artillery.

 That day, the Prussians took as trophies 72 cannons (62 percent of the French/Imperial artillery), seven flags, and 21 standards.
 With some 3,500 horsemen and 20 cannons, plus a portion of Prince Henry's regiment of infantry, the Prussian army had defeated the combined armies of two European powers, France and the Holy Roman Empire.
 The tactics at Rossbach became a landmark in the history of military art.
-The same night, on the field, the King awarded Seydlitz the Order of the Black Eagle, and promoted him to lieutenant general.
+The same night, on the field, the king awarded Seydlitz the Order of the Black Eagle, and promoted him to lieutenant general.
 Seydlitz had been wounded during the melée and he remained out of action for four months, nursed by a lady in Leipzig.